Frequently Asked Questions

 Your ticket price directly supports the Brewers of Indiana Guild, the nonprofit trade association that represents Indiana's craft breweries.

-Ticket sales also make the fest possible for you to enjoy, and $3 of every ticket sold benefits our charity partner, the nonprofit Asante Children’s Theatre, a youth development organization committed to enriching the lives of young people so they become empowered citizens of the world.
+Ticket sales also make the fest possible for you to enjoy, and $3 of every ticket sold benefits our charity partner, the nonprofit Joy's House.

 Unlike many for-profit festivals, breweries are given stipends for attending Guild fests, helping to offset their staffing, travel, and production expenses.